-Which that made me a little sad because my favorite part of a juicy steak is the fat.
+That made me a little sad because my favorite part of a juicy steak is the fat.
 (I know.
 I’m weird.)
-But beef is not an easy meat source to raise.
+However, beef is not an easy meat source to raise.
 They require a lot of land and resources to sustain them.
 Keep that in mind if you are considering raising your own healthy meats.

 Veal is a tough meat option for some to consider.
 Since veal is meat from a calf it can be difficult to raise this option for yourself.
 I have a hard time culling baby animals.

 However, if you have the room and the resources to sustain cattle, then you might want to consider this option.
 Just remember that the meat needs to be lean.

 Lamb is another tough meat source for some to consider.
 Again, you must cull a baby animal.
 Yet, they are pretty easy to raise as long as you have more than one since they are social animals.

 It is considered a red meat source.
 If you’d like to have a variety of options for your red meat then you might want to consider adding this to your list.